 It’s also a good idea for him to build a complimentary schedule for his other activities around his work schedule.
 For example, if your teen is homeschooled, he may need to adjust his homeschool day around his work schedule.
 My son never turns down an opportunity to do work extra shifts, no matter the time of day.
 This may mean he needs to be flexible and do his school work in the evening or on a Saturday.

 Good communication and social skills are a must in the workplace.
 Help your teen practice these skills at home so he will feel more confident and relaxed talking with customers, co-workers, and managers.
 Stress the importance of being polite and courteous always and to exercise patience, even when things don’t go according to plan.
 Your ADHD teen may struggle with discussing his scheduling needs, concerns, or requests with his boss.
 Be present (if he’s talking by phone) to offer reassurance or gentle the first few times he needs to have these conversations.
 If he will speak with his boss in person, have him practice what he will say ahead of time and offer suggestions then.

 Let him know you are proud of him.

 It may be difficult for you to send your teen out into the workplace knowing all the challenges he’ll face but it’s one of the best things you can do for him.
 You’re giving him a chance to contribute to the family, increase in maturity, and prove to himself that he is capable.
-You’re also helping him learn how to take care of himself, and that is one of the best things you can do to build confidence in your ADHD teen.
+That last one is especially important and can be life-changing for your ADHD teen.
+You’re also helping him learn how to take care of himself, budget his money, deal with conflict, and other important life skills.
+These are some of the best things you can do to build confidence in your ADHD teen.